MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMTaskSequenceStep.md

 When you use the [task sequence editor](/mem/configmgr/osd/understand/task-sequence-editor#bkmk_edit) to add a step, the new step is added after the currently selected step.
 This cmdlet works similarly, it adds the step after the specified index.
 You use the **InsertStepStartIndex** parameter to specify the step index.

+This cmdlet can only add steps to the main level of the task sequence, not in groups.
+To add steps in groups, use [Set-CMTaskSequenceGroup](Set-CMTaskSequenceGroup.md).
+For example, with the sample task sequence, if you use **Add-CMTaskSequenceStep** with the **InsertStepStartIndex** parameter value `5`, the cmdlet adds the new step after **group5** and before **step6**.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).